0xPARC/0xparc-intro-book/easy/src/mpc.typ

 The gate $G$ will only reveal its value $G(x, y)$ if you give it the password $P_(x, y)$.

-It's easy to see how to make a garbled gate.
+Here is a natural approach to make a garbled gate.
-Choose a symmetric-key
+Choose a _symmetric-key_
 [#footnote("Symmetric-key encryption is probably " +
 "what you think of " +
 "when you think of plain-vanilla encryption: " +